 Moderated by Sujiro Seam, Consul General of France in Houston

 Moderated by Lorraine McCord

 Moderated by Geert Visser, President of the Netherlands – American Chamber of Commerce

 Mario Buisam, Trade Commissioner for Spain

-The 2014 Texas-EU Summit will provide Texas businesses, entrepeneurs, policymakers and economic development professionals with an overview of trade and expansion business opportunities in Europe as well as information and connections to make the most of those opportunities.
+The 2014 Texas-EU Business Summit provided Texas businesses, entrepeneurs, policymakers and economic development professionals with an overview of trade and expansion business opportunities in Europe as well as information and connections to make the most of those opportunities.

 Texas is the largest exporting state to the EU.
-The summit will build on that footprint, focusing on promoting and building the international trade capacity of Texas businesses and economic development organizations while creating greater awareness regarding the benefits of exporting.
+The summit builds on that footprint, focusing on promoting and building the international trade capacity of Texas businesses and economic development organizations while creating greater awareness regarding the benefits of exporting.